lenaakhter/Team-19/README.md

 ![image not showing](https://pbs.twimg.com/media/Fi6cKG0XgAQ_LZC?format=jpg&name=small) <br>
 If you **have** a .env file skip to step 10.
 If not proceed to step 7.
 #### Step 9
-copy the .env example folder and paste it into the same folder (Sarth-website).
+Copy the .env example folder and paste it into the same folder (Sarth-website).
 Rename this .env.
 #### Step 10
 Check line 14 in the .env folder that DB_DATABASE is equal to "sarth".
 If it isn't change it to "sarth" like the image below. <br>
 ![image not showing](https://pbs.twimg.com/media/Fi6cn_2XgAAKrVJ?format=png&name=240x240)